 - If your client becomes increasingly demanding.

 It was fun and I have learned different ideas from the event.
 These are but just a few of the learnings they can impart for you.
-It was a nice experience and I’m looking forward to have another one!Bootcamp, MoVA, My Own Virtual Assistant, MyOwnVA, Seminar, Virtual Assistant
+It was a nice experience and I’m looking forward to having another one!Bootcamp, MoVA, My Own Virtual Assistant, MyOwnVA, Seminar, Virtual Assistant